brettchalupa/sokoworld/README.md

 ```

 where `-p=` is the path to the level pack and `-l=` is the number of level in the levels table.

+### Reload the Current Level from Disk

+Press the <kbd>9</kbd> key to reload the current level from disk.
+This is useful for iterating on the design of a level.

 ## Dev Notes